 - Public budgets must use participatory assessments of human needs and use them to guide spending and revenue decisions.

 - Budgeting decisions—including both how money is raised and how it spent—must be explicitly designed to remedy and repair racial, gender, and other inequities, and must be connected to accountability measures so that we can evaluate progress toward meeting human rights.

-- People must be able to participate in the entire budget process, especially in developing goals and priorities for spending and raising money.
+- People must be able to participate meaningfully in the entire budget process from developing revenue and spending goals and priorities to monitoring outcomes.
 The budget process must be fully transparent.